ghosteyetech/angular-app-testing-with-e2e/README.md

 ## Implementation with jenkins
 Original tutorial: https://medium.com/@garunski/angular-e2e-testing-with-protractor-in-jenkins-on-kubernetes-a6f1010de881

 >JUnitReporter to get the test report to show up in Jenkins.
-For that add jasmine-reporters and the code below to the protractor config.
+For that add jasmine-reporters and the code below to the protractor.conf.js.
 ```
    $ npm i --save-dev jasmine-reporters
 ```